iCliniq Logo

 Hello doctor,

 I am 26 years old.
 I had a dry cough, which did not go away completely.
 I was a smoker and then gave up.
 I smoked for five years.
 Within the last few weeks, I must have smoked ten cigarettes.
-My issue is whenever the temperature is cold, I cough and when it is sunny, I would not cough too much.
+My issue is that I cough whenever the temperature is cold, and when it is sunny, I do not cough too much.
 It is once or twice in the morning and the whole day nothing.
 Clear mucus and no medicine are required.
-I just drink hot water and everything becomes fine.
+I drink hot water, and everything becomes okay.
 Can you tell me what the problem is?
 I have no chest pain or throat discomfort.
 I have no weight loss.
 Whenever my stomach is gassy, I cough.
-Please help.
 I have smoked for five years.
 What is my cancer chance?
+Please help.

 Hello,